Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.incentive.v1beta1.EarnClaim"></a>

 ### EarnClaim
-SwapClaim stores the swap rewards that can be claimed by owner
+EarnClaim stores the earn rewards that can be claimed by owner

 | Field | Type | Label | Description |